 Students are carefully selected by the Physics Tutorial Board and the Honors Tutorial College on the basis of superior ability and sustained motivation.
-We look for good scores on standardized tests (about 650 on SAT quantitative or 30 on ACT mathematics and natural sciences), but we are also interested in a good high school record (GPA and class rank).
+We look for good scores on standardized tests (30 on ACT mathematics and natural sciences or equivalent SAT scores), but we are also interested in a good high school record (GPA and class rank).

 The personalized aspects of the tutorial system occasionally make it possible for us to accept students who have not marked well on standardized measures of ability but who demonstrate exceptional aptitude in other ways.

 Below are outlined two curricula, one for the single-degree program and the other for the two-degree program using, as an example, a student studying Electrical and Computer Engineering.

 At the heart of both programs is the tutorial.
 In a tutorial the student studies from selected written material in a given subject area under the guidance of a professor as tutor.
 At individual weekly meetings, usually lasting about 90 minutes, the student and tutor discuss the current reading, solutions of problems, and other assignments.

 A student typically spends about a semester to a fifth of her/his time (and academic credit) on such studies, the remainder being in laboratories and class work either required (such as mathematics and engineering courses) or electives.

 Taken alone, the B.S. in Engineering Physics program in the Honors Tutorial College requires four years to complete.
 The program is basically the Honors Tutorial Physics curriculum with an engineering component.
 Unlike the two-degree program, this curriculum may cross engineering disciplines and will include an undergraduate thesis project.